dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 ## Data Quality Checks

 Prior to aggregation, the code which executes on spark writes out a summary of all fields and the number of nulls, Nans, unknown values for each field in the data set.
+These files are written to the **pipeline_logs** folder on S3 for the year and month of the airflow DAG execution and in the folders:
+  * checknulls
+  * intfields
+  * stringfields

 During data processing on EMR in Spark, there is a check after each read command to check that there has been data successfully read from the source.

 At the end of the data processing pipeline for each month, the number of rows of the source data is checked against the total sum of visitors in the parquet fact table to ensure that no data has been lost and that every visitor is attributed somewhere.
+A successful rowcheck is confirmed in the **rowchecks** file in the **pipleline_logs** folder.

 ## Airflow DAGs

-There were two DAGs implemented in airflow:
+There were two DAGs implemented in Apache Airflow to implement the data processing pipeline for the US Visitors data warehouse:

  * the first to check for the data sources required to create port dimension table and then create the port, age and duration dimension tables which are slow changing dimension tables that do not require to be changed for each new month which is processed.
  * the second to check for the data sources required to create the visit_fact table and then create the date dimension table and the visit_fact table and check the validity.
 This dag was scheduled to run on a monthly basis with catchup so that the historical data could be processed.